Skip to main content

 Menu

-Early detection can help avoid diabetic ketoacidosis (DKA) and misdiagnosis, and give your patients time to prepare
+Early detection can help avoid diabetic ketoacidosis (DKA) and misdiagnosis, give your patients time to prepare, and enable a smoother transition to life with Stage 3 T1D

 DKA